The Halfords Board represented equally by female and male members

 The Board is the principal decision-making forum for the Group, setting the strategic direction and ensuring that the Group manages risk effectively.
 The Board is accountable to shareholders for financial and operational performance.

-See examples of Matters Reserved for the Board.
+See above for examples of Matters Reserved for the Board.
 A complete list is available on the company's website www.halfordscompany.com

 To ensure that the Board has the skills, knowledge and experience to be effective in discharging its responsibilities and to have oversight of all governance matters